ABOUT US

 Radon Deaths chart with figures taken from the UK Radon Organisation

-We at the Radon Consultants can carry out a Radon survey.
-Having our experienced Radon surveyor carry out a full test on your property means accurate assessment.
+We at The Radon Consultants can carry out a Radon survey.
+Having our experienced Radon surveyor carry out a full test on your property means you receive an accurate assessment.
 It also ensures the best mitigation solutions to bring down Radon levels in your property.

 What happens in a Radon survey?